-Custom events are reserved for the cases when you need tGanz CORTROL to react to an event that originates in any third-party system, which is not connected to Ganz CORTROL.
-Each of these three available events is triggered via HTTP API by sending a HTTP request; the events exist by default, meaning that all you have to do is to build the URLs and then use them externally.
+External (custom) channel events are reserved for the cases when you need Ganz CORTROL to react to an event that originates in any third-party system, which is not connected to Ganz CORTROL.
+Each of these three available events is triggered via HTTP API by sending a HTTP request; the channel events exist by default, meaning that all you have to do is to build the URLs and then use them externally.
+There is also an option to add up non-channel external events with a configurable ID (see External events below).